hogglet-rsc/PCD-ML-projects/Image Generation model/README.md

    - We didn't have enough compute available to train and optimise it, but the higher parameter count should capture more detail.

 3. **Advanced Architectures**:
-   - Exploring more recent architectures e.g. cGAN, Transformer or Diffusion-based architectures, could improve performance.
+   - Exploring more recent architectures e.g. cGAN, Transformer or Diffusion-based architectures could improve performance.

 4. **Adaptive Input Size**:
    - The current preprocessing step compresses all images to a square format, potentially losing aspect ratio information.
+   - They are later resized using a randomly chosen realistic aspect ratio.
-   - Implementing an adaptive input size could better preserve the original image proportions and structural details.
+   - An adaptive input size is more complex to implement, but may improve synthetic image quality.

 ## Requirements